nbr23/ps-updates/README.md

         Output formatter.
 Can be "text" for plaintext, "rss" for an RSS XML (default "text") -hardware string
         Hardware to get the information for.
-Can be "ps4" or "ps5" (default "ps5")
+Can be "ps4" or "ps5" (default "ps5") -local string
+        Localisation of the PlayStation website to use to retrieve the updates.
+For best results, use an English based local: "en-XX" (default "en-us")
 ```

 To generate the rss feed formatted file for PS4 updates, add the following command in your scheduler (crontab, etc):